Jondesan/skyrmion-size-analyzer/README.md

-# SSA - Skyrmion size analyzer script
+# SSAs - Skyrmion size analyzer script
 A matlab script to analyse MOKE and simulation images of magnetic skyrmions.

 ## Info